tind/guide/docs/admin/bibsort-admin-guide.rst

 3.1 Introduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the user choose a sorting option, for example “title”, the query “sf=title” will
+When the user choose a sorting option, for example “title”, the arument “title” will
-be added to the url (meaning argument “title”).
-If no sorting method is defined in BibSort, sorting is still enabled is executed
+be added to the url.
+If no sorting method is defined in BibSort, sorting will still be enabled and executed
 by live SQL queries, hence slower than with BibSort.

 To enable BibSort for the specific sorting option, the argument need to be equal to the name in
 BibSort.
-Then it will execute the task according to the
+Then it will execute the task according to the definition/washer.
-definition/washer.

 3.1 Configure
 ~~~~~~~~~~~~~